Skip to Content (Press Enter) Skip to Footer (Press Enter)

 “There is this growing need to manage our online accounts and data and we have what is effectively a massive usability problem,” Brubaker explained.

-He says planning is a piece of what’s needed.
+He says planning ahead is a piece of what’s needed.
 Brubaker says he’s encountered many loved ones who “wanted to do right” but didn’t know how.
 Asked about what advice he’d give people after his TEDx Talk, he recalls saying, “Even if you do not care what happens to your Facebook account, tell them.
 The amount of burden that takes off them, angst at night or bickering and fighting amongst family… just tell them, even if the answer is ‘I don’t care.
 I trust you.’”

 Preserving Stories and Relationships